-It’s been three years and there is still no hope in us letting it go.
+It’s been years and there is still no hope in us letting it go.
 But you know what?
 We have every right to cherish the magical, wonderful, timeless charm that is Frozen.

 We have seen a lot of animated movies geared towards the little ones over the past decade, and few of them have reached the emotional impact across all walks of life that this precious gem achieves.
 It doesn’t even have to be a movie for the holiday season, although it does trigger your winter bug.
 Whether it be spring, summer, or autumn, Frozen is always the essential tool to bring father, mother, sister, and brother together again.
 Kids will love the songs, teens will love the problems between siblings, and parents will love its tributes to Disney’s classics such as Pinocchio and Beauty and the Beast.